 Anime: The Castle of Cagliostro aka: Castle Of Cagliostro

 1979's The Castle of Cagliostro — the first full-length feature film directed and largely written by Hayao Miyazaki (pre-Ghibli) — is a stand-alone entry in the long-running franchise Lupin III.
-Tropes and characters not specific to this film are listed on the Characters page for the franchise.Lupin and Jigen pull off a successful casino heist and flee in their car, up to their necks in cash — until Lupin realizes every bit of the cash is all counterfeit.
+Tropes and characters not specific to this film are listed on the Characters page for the franchise.Lupin and Jigen pull off a successful casino heist and flee in their car, up to their necks in cash — until Lupin realizes that every bill is counterfeit.
 The legendary "Goat Bills" — counterfeit bills which could easily pass for real to all but the most trained eye — inspire the duo to pay a visit to the tiny European nation of Cagliostro, long rumored to be the bills' source, for their next heist.Once Lupin and Jigen cross the border, they find themselves trying to rescue a girl in a wedding dress from a group of armed mooks trying to capture her.
 The girl is Clarisse, daughter of Cagliostro's late ruling Grand Duke, and she is betrothed to the regent and Count of Cagliostro, whose side of the Cagliostro family line oversees and perpetuates the nation's dirty business.
 When the two families are reunited, a legend says they will unlock the secret of Cagliostro's lost treasure, which the Count desperately wants.
 Jigen figures something else is up when he notices Lupin's familiarity with Cagliostro's landmarks, Clarisse, and her mysterious ring…Certain things are, of course, inevitable: Lupin tries to steal the girl, the treasure, the source of the Goat Bills, and whatever else he thinks he can get away with; Fujiko is in the castle trying to steal one or more of Lupin's targets as well; the Count is a formidable villain; and Inspector Zenigata is still trying to hunt Lupin down (though he gets more than he bargained for).Castle of Cagliostro is famous for being Miyazaki's first film, but a couple of its scenes achieved their own fame.
-The car chase at the beginning of the film was allegedly praised by Steven Spielberg as one of the greatest car chases ever set to film, and he's alleged to have called Cagliostro one of the greatest adventure movies of all time.note According to various sources (apparently none of whom had anything to do with Manga video's DVD packaging◊) Spielberg never actually saw the film The other famous scene is the climactic battle-and-chase in Cagliostro's clock tower, a scene at least two groupsof American animators have paid direct homage to.Footage from this film (as well as The Mystery Of Mamo) was used in the laser disc arcade game Cliff Hanger.Complete spoilers below — don't read further if you don't want to know how this caper turns out!
+The car chase at the beginning of the film was allegedly praised by Steven Spielberg as one of the greatest car chases ever set to film, and he's alleged to have called Cagliostro one of the greatest adventure movies of all time.note According to various sources (apparently none of whom had anything to do with Manga video's DVD packaging◊) Spielberg never actually saw the film The other famous scene is the climactic battle-and-chase in Cagliostro's clock tower, a scene at least two groupsof American animators have paid direct homage to.Footage from this film (as well as The Mystery of Mamo) was used in the laser disc arcade game Cliff Hanger.As of now, Discotek Media has announced that it has licensed it and will include both the Manga UK and Streamline dubs.Complete spoilers below — don't read further if you don't want to know how this caper turns out!

 The Castle of Cagliostro features examples of: